 Bring Water For Washing

-Unless your campsite has access to water facilities, most campers will come prepared with their own water supply.
+Unless your campsite has access to water facilities, most campers will be fully prepared with their own water supply.
 You should also factor in how much you’ll need for washing clothes and yourself, as some people seem to forget the importance of this.
 If you can get cheaper water in bulk then use this for your washing as it doesn’t need to be the highest quality for drinking, but just enough so that you can create a makeshift washing machine with a tub and some mild detergent.

 Keep The Smells Away